 Wordle: If you’ve ever seen one of the word clouds I’ve created, I probably used this tool to create it.
 It’s free, easy, and pretty darn flexible.

-Pressbooks: This is my newest weapon in creating eBooks for you all.
-It’s new, incredibly simple (literally, publishing your content into the form of an E-Book is no harder than copy/pasting an email) and best of all, it’s free!
-The creator Hugh is also very customer-oriented.
+Pressbooks: This was my secret weapon in creating eBooks (I now publish everything directly to the Inner Circle).
+Pressbooks is incredibly simple (literally, publishing your content into the form of an E-Book is no harder than copy/pasting an email) and best of all, it’s free!
+The creator Hugh is something of a web celebrity — very customer-oriented.

 Flickr: If you’re looking to use stock photos of your region that won’t get you in trouble for copyright infringement, this is the site for you.
 Just be sure to do your searches using the Creative Commons License (those are photos that the authors don’t mind being distributed).